GautamPB/GautamPb/README.md

 ## Hi there, I'm Gautam👋

-### Hello, I am Gautam, studying at PES University and pursuing B.Tech while studying Electronics and Communication Engineering.
+### Hello, I am Gautam, pursuing B.Tech in Electronics and Communication Engineering at PES University.

 <br />